 Note: A digital clock is required.
 Time delay is preferred.
-Time delay clocks are not to be used without the time delay being correctly set.
+Time delay clocks may not to be used without the time delay being correctly set.
 Use of increment time controls is not permitted.

-E. Accommodation for Very Long Games
+F. Accommodation for Very Long Games

-At the end of Round 3 and Round 6 only, a player who is involved in a very long game may ask the Head Steward for a 10-minute delay in starting his or her game in the next round.
+During the IHSA Team Chess State Tournament, at the end of Round 3 and Round 6 only, a player who is involved in a very long game may ask the Head Steward for a 10-minute delay in starting his or her game in the next round.
 This request must be made before leaving the playing area.

 VII.
-ADVANCEMENT OF WINNERS
+ADVANCEMENT OF OUALIFIERS